swan-cern/help/share/shared_with_me.md

-# Check what others share with you/Clone
+# Check what others share with you

-When opening the Share view (clicking on the "Share" tab), you will see a list with the projects you have shared and those that others shared with you.
+The **Share** view (accessible by clicking on the **`Share`** tab) also allows you to manage the projects that others have shared with you.

-Currently it's not possible to open projects shared with you to check its contents (this functionality will be added in the next update): you will need to copy them to your CERNBox.
-To do this, hover the list with the mouse to see the "Clone" buttons and click the button of the Project you want to copy.
-After choosing the name you want the Project to be called, if everything was ok, you will be redirected automatically inside it.
+By hovering over those projects, you will see a **`Clone`** button appearing.
+If you click it, you will be asked for the name you want to give to the project and, by hitting **`Clone`** again to confirm, the contents of the project will be copied into your CERNBox.
+Soon after that the project will be opened for you and you will be able to browse its contents.

-Only sharing by copy is supported because Jupyter does not support yet the concurrent editing of the same notebook file by multiple people.
+Please note that the contents of your new project are a copy of the original ones.
+This is due to the fact that Jupyter does not currently support concurrent editing of the same notebook file by multiple users.

+The SWAN team is currently implementing a mechanism for users to inspect the content of a shared project before cloning it, so they have more information to decide if they want to perform the copy or not.

 ![][sharing_with_me]